DevParapalli/RTMNU-SEM-5/AI/P2_HeuristicSearch/README.md

 The problem implemented is the traveling salesman problem.
 The heuristic used is the nearest neighbor (NN) heuristic.
 This is a form of Hill Climbing Algorithm.

-Heursitic Search is a technizque to find approximate solutions to complex optimization probelms (most of which are NP-hard).
+Heuristic Search is a technique to find approximate solutions to complex optimization problems (most of which are NP-hard).
 Heuristics are domain specific strategies or techniques that exploit the characteristics of the problem to guide the search problem, usually a heuristic gives a value and the search is directed in such a way that the value is maximized (knapsack problem - greedy approach) or minimized (traveling salesman problem - nearest neighbor approach).

-The nearest neighbour algorithm was one of the first algorithms used to solve the traveling salesman problem approximately.
+The nearest neighbor algorithm was one of the first algorithms used to solve the traveling salesman problem approximately.
 In that problem, the salesman starts at a random city and repeatedly visits the nearest city until all have been visited.
 The algorithm quickly yields a short tour, but usually not the optimal one.

 These are the steps of the algorithm: